 Tweetsie is fun for an entire day for young kids (teens will love the train and rides but may want to move on sooner), so plan for lunch at any of nearly a dozen eateries and snack spots.

 When it's time to grab a seat-make it at one of Tweetsie's five live shows featuring everything from a musical to magic, can-can dancing to authentic mountain clogging and traditional music.

 There are great events at Tweetsie.
 They range from one of the Boone Area's best fireworks displays and October's Ghost Train season to separate visits by Thomas the Tank Engine, Dora the Explorer, and Barney.
 The Grammy-Award winning singing cowboys, Riders in the Sky, usually perform in August.

-Evening-If you're still kickin' after dinner (between late June and early August)-Horn in the West outdoor drama makes an exciting, historically insightful evening of spectacle under the stars in the cool High Country dusk.
+Evening - If you're still kickin' after dinner (between late June and early August) - Horn in the West outdoor drama makes an exciting, historically insightful evening of spectacle under the stars in the cool High Country dusk.
 (If you're a history buff, explore our History Travels & Tours page for more insight into the High Country's past.)
-Or relax on a wander around downtown Boone or Blowing Rock and enjoy an ice cream cone or custard.
+Or relax on a wander around downtown Boone or Blowing Rock and enjoy an ice cream cone.